If the commissioner finds that the applicant:

 (4) Has been convicted of a felony within five years immediately preceding receipt of the application by the commissioner;

-(5) So far as can be ascertained, has not complied with and will not comply with the registration and title laws of this state;
+(5) Has not complied with the registration and title laws of this state;

-(6) Has been guilty of any fraudulent act in connection with the business of licensing service; or
+(6) Has been guilty of any fraudulent act in connection with the business of a daily passenger rental car business;

-Then, upon the basis of the application, such findings, and all other information, the commissioner shall make and enter an order denying the application for a license certificate, which denial is final and conclusive unless an appeal is taken.
-Otherwise, the commissioner shall issue to the applicant the license certificate which shall entitle the licensee to engage in the license service business.
+Then, upon the basis of the application, such finding and all other information, the commissioner shall make and enter an order denying the application for a license certificate.
+The denial is final and conclusive subject to appeal.
+If there is no basis to deny the application, the commissioner shall issue to the applicant the license certificate which shall entitle the licensee to engage in a daily passenger rental car business.